 Product ID: 21621

-Get Step-By-Step Guidance for Complying with EEO-1 Reporting Requirements!Register for my webinar now
+Get Step-By-Step Guidance for Complying with EEO-1 Reporting Requirements!Order my recording now

 Meredith C. Shoop advises and represents employers in matters of employment law and labor relations.
 She appears regularly in state and federal courts, as well as before the Equal Employment Opportunity Commission, the National Labor Relations Board, the Office of Federal Contract Compliance Programs and the Ohio Civil Rights Commission.